rh-cssre/glitchtip-backend/README.md

 # GCP Logging

 In order to enable json logging, set the environment as follows::

 ```
 DJANGO_LOGGING_HANDLER_CLASS=google.cloud.logging_v2.handlers.ContainerEngineHandler
 UWSGI_LOG_ENCODER='json {"severity":"info","timestamp":${unix},"message":"${msg}"}}'
 ```

 # Acknowledgements

 - Thank you to the Sentry team for their ongoing open source SDK work and formerly open source backend of which this project is based on.
-- We use Rocket Chat for embedded support on glitchtip.com and in app
+- We use element.io for internal chat and public gitter room
-- Matomo is used for analytics and is not shared with any third party
+- Plausible Analytics is used for analytics